 Hacking attacks have become increasingly complex as malicious actors use more advanced methods.

-They exploit weaknesses in modern operating systems and applications, deploy malware through zero-day vulnerabilities, or employ social engineering strategies to deceive victims into handing over credentials or clicking on malicious links.
+They exploit weaknesses in modern operating systems and applications, deploy malware through zero-day vulnerabilities, or employ social engineering strategies to deceive victims into handing over credentials or clicking malicious links.

 It has made it difficult for individuals and organizations to protect themselves against state-sponsored hacking attacks.

-To reduce their chances of being targeted by such threats, politicians should be cautious when opening unknown emails or links sent from untrusted sources, use two-factor authentication for any accounts they own, encrypt their communication channels whenever possible, and regularly update their software to patch security flaws regularly.
+To reduce their chances of being targeted by such threats, politicians should be cautious when opening unknown emails or links from untrusted sources, use two-factor authentication for any accounts they own, encrypt their communication channels whenever possible, and update their software to patch security flaws regularly.

 Governments should develop robust cybersecurity policies that set out clear protocols for dealing with such incidents to minimize potential damage if an attack does occur successfully.